Skip to main content

 Azure DevOps review manifest screen showing JSON permissions and scopes

-The manifest defines the permissions and scopes Qodo requires.
+The manifest defines the Microsoft Graph permissions Qodo requires:

 3